miniMAC/magic/README.md

 ## Usage with JavaScript

-This is a sample code on hover with **JavaScript**, first you include the class "magictime" and after your desired animation.
+This is a sample code for on hover effect with **JavaScript**.
+First, Include the class `magictime` and then a desired animation class.
 ```js
 const selector = document.querySelector('.yourdiv')
 selector.classList.add('magictime', 'puffIn')